 When I was in college, I remember learning that Homer’s Odyssey and Iliad were passed down orally.
 Those stories are easily as long as a novel.
 Yet, that oral tradition preserved those stories so that we still have them today.

 When I was a kid in the 80s, we used to call audiobooks “books on tape” because cassette tapes were the most commonly used medium of the day.
 Later on, they were called “books on CD” as compact discs became more common.
-But here’s the thing… it was expensive to own an audiobook compared to buying a physical book because a books on tape or CD was very expensive.
+But here’s the thing… it was expensive to own an audiobook compared to buying a physical book because books on tape or CD were very expensive.
 Purchasing a physical audiobook could cost $60 a pop or more.

 Conclusion: Is Listening to an Audiobook Cheating?